Kathy Sanborn: Career

 Self-released in 2008, Peaceful Sounds is Sanborn's debut album, combining jazz and new age music.
 The sometimes dark and philosophical album garnered almost immediate international radio attention.
 She followed it with Small Galaxy (2010), a more upbeat album which reached No. 4 on radio station WSCA's Top Chart.

 Blues for Breakfast (2011), featured Grammy nominee Scott Petito on bass, Chris Carey on drums, and Wayne Ricci on trumpet.
 The title track showcased Sanborn's love of jazz history and her affection for the famed musicians of the 1930s-50s who performed on New York's 52nd Street.
 Sanborn said, "I wrote the song, 'Blues for Breakfast', as a fond tribute to the jazz masters of days gone by.
 On New York's 52nd Street, the greats would 'walk the high wire' and enthrall and inspire new generations of jazz players.
 As jazz continues to evolve in the modern era, I imagine the masters are looking down and nodding their approval."

 In 2011, Sanborn released her single, "Magnetized," dedicated to film historian and Turner Classic Movies host Robert Osborne.
 A fan of classic movies, Sanborn composed the jazz love song as an homage to the power of attraction exhibited by film stars.

 Six Degrees of Cool (2012) showcased Sanborn's cool jazz roots.
 The album includes "Bitter Winter" and "Shanty Man," songs referring to societal effects of economic depression.
 "Drawing from renowned influences such as cool jazz giants Miles Davis, Chet Baker, and Anita O'Day, Sanborn's new album brings cool jazz into today's contemporary scene."

 Sultry Night (2013) includes songs honoring Anita O'Day and Cary Grant.
 Sanborn composed, arranged, sang, played piano, and produced the album.

 Sanborn won a 2015 American Songwriting Award for "Fantasy," the first single released from her 2015 album, Lights of Laniakea.

-Kej worked with Sanborn on the album Lights of Laniakea (2015).
+Grammy winner Ricky Kej worked with Sanborn on the album Lights of Laniakea (2015).

 Says Sanborn, "Back in 2014 at the University of Hawaii, scientists mapped a new supercluster that contains our own galaxy, the Milky Way.
 They named it Laniakea, which means, 'Immeasurable Heaven.'
 The album, Lights of Laniakea, describes our universal desire to live in the light – in the 'immeasurable heaven' that is our home."